 This bed is also one of the most universal on the market, with three firmness options so that people of all sleeping positions – including side sleepers, stomach sleepers, back sleepers and combination sleepers – can find a fit that works for them.
 It’s also available in two heights (11.5” and 14.5”), with the taller option offering a different aesthetic with the same feel.
 If you’re set on an adjustable bed frame, keep in mind that the taller version is not compatible with that type of frame.

 The Saatva is available in sizes Twin through California King.
-It’s made in the USA and comes with a 15-year warranty and a four-month sleep trial.
+It’s made in the USA and comes with a 15-year warranty and a 180-day sleep trial.
 To learn what else we love about this mattress, read our Saatva mattress review.

 Saatva Mattress Highlights